(For graduate admissions standards, refer to the graduate catalog.)

 In order to be admitted, all applicants must meet the requirements established by the University.
 Admissions decisions will be based on academic credentials and recommendations.
 The UMHB Admissions Office will notify all applicants of admission decisions.
 If formal notification of admission has not been received, the applicant should contact the Admissions Office.

-The application for admission is a student’s affirmation that he/she will abide by all rules and policies of the University’s Administration and Board of Trustees.
+The application for admission is a student’s affirmation that he/she will comply with all University rules and policies.

 All admission forms and correspondence should be addressed to: